Motion#

 set turn velocity#

-The set turn velocity block sets the default movement speed as a percentage.
+The set turn velocity stack block sets the default turning velocity as a percentage.
 This will affect any following blocks related to turning.
 The default turn velocity is 50%.

 set turn velocity to 50% stack block#